Mega Man X4: Development and release

 The FMV cutscenes in Mega Man X4 were produced by IG Port's subsidiary Xebec.
 The game's musical score was composed by Toshihiko Horiyama.
 The score features the opening theme "Makenai Ai ga Kitto aru" (負けない愛がきっとある) and the closing theme "One More Chance", both sung by Yukie Nakama.
 All of the game's instrumental and vocal music was compiled on the Capcom Music Generation: Rockman X1 ~ X6 soundtrack released by Suleputer in 2003.
 The theme songs were also included on the Rockman Theme Song Collection, published by Suleputer in 2002.

 Mega Man X4 was initially developed as a Sega Saturn exclusive and slated for a June 1997 release, but it was delayed and made multi-platform.
 Both console versions of Mega Man X4 were released in Japan on August 1, 1997.
 The cover art for the Japanese Saturn version depicts Zero standing alone in a dark setting.
 Inafune stated this idea was weird, there was a still a group of hardcore fans wanting this.
 A "Special Limited Pack" edition of the game included the Ultimate Armor X action figure.

 The American localization of the Mega Man X4 PlayStation version was originally put on hold after Sony Computer Entertainment America denied Capcom permission to release it in the United States, reportedly due to their policy against 2D games.
 However, after persistent talks with the company, Capcom finally convinced Sony to allow the game a release.
 According to a Capcom spokesperson, the reasoning behind the delay was that Mega Man X4 "had just gotten lost in Sony's back log of games waiting for approval".
 The PlayStation version was released on August 1, 1997 in North America, while the Saturn version came out in the early part of the following week.
 Customers who preordered either version of the game through Capcom's online store were given a Mega Man X4-themed T-shirt.
 Capcom's designated European distributor, Virgin Interactive Entertainment, opted not to release the Saturn version in Europe, though the PlayStation port was released in that region on October 13, 1997.
-It was later ported to the Windows in 1998 in Japan.
+It was later ported to Windows in 1998 in Japan.
 A Japan-exclusive Windows reissue by MediaKite Distribution in 1999.
 A mobile port focused on X was released on December 1, 2011, while the Zero version on January 5, 2012.